 The 503 Service Unavailable error is an HTTP status code that indicates the server is temporarily unavailable and cannot serve the client request.
 In a web server, this means the server is overloaded or undergoing maintenance.
 In Kubernetes, it means a Service tried to route a request to a pod, but something went wrong along the way:

-503 errors are a severe issue that can result in disruption of service for users.
-Below we’ll show a procedure for troubleshooting these errors, and some tips for avoiding 503 service errors in the first place.
+503 errors are a severe issue that can result in significant disruption and direct revenue loss for your business.
+In fact, Komodor’s 2025 Enterprise Kubernetes Report found that 62% of companies estimate major downtime costs at $1M per hour, and 38% face high-impact outages on a weekly basis.
+Below, we’ll show a procedure for troubleshooting these errors, and some tips for avoiding them in the first place.

 Keep in mind that it can be difficult to diagnose and resolve Service 503 messages in Kubernetes, because they can involve one or more moving parts in your Kubernetes cluster.
 It may be difficult to identify and resolve the root cause without proper tooling.